Paul Gottfried

 Paul Edward Gottfried (born November 21, 1941) is an American paleoconservative political philosopher, historian, and writer.
 He is a former Professor of Humanities at Elizabethtown College in Pennsylvania.
 He is editor-in-chief of the paleoconservative magazine Chronicles.
-He is an associated scholar at the Mises Institute, a libertarian think tank, and the US correspondent of Nouvelle École, a Nouvelle Droite (French: New Right) journal.
+He is an associated scholar at the Mises Institute, a libertarian think tank, and the US correspondent of Nouvelle École, a Nouvelle Droite journal.

-He helped coin the term paleoconservative in 1986 and alternative right (with Richard Spencer) in 2008.
-The Southern Poverty Law Center (SPLC) has described him as a "far-right thinker".
-He founded the H.L.
-Mencken Club, which the SPLC considers a white nationalist group.
+Gottfried helped coin the terms paleoconservative in 1986 and alternative right (with Richard Spencer) in 2008.
+The Southern Poverty Law Center (SPLC) has described him as a "far-right thinker" and recognizes the H.L.
+Mencken Club, which he founded, as a white nationalist group.
 Although noted for working with far-right and alt-right groups and figures, he has said that he does "not want to be in the same camp with white nationalists" or associated with pro-Nazis, "as somebody whose family barely escaped from the Nazis in the '30s".

 Early life and education

-Gottfried was born in 1941 in the Bronx, New York City.
-His father, Andrew Gottfried, was a furrier in Budapest who fled Hungary after the July Putsch of 1934.
+Gottfried was born in 1941 to a Jewish family in the Bronx, New York City.
+His father, Andrew Gottfried, was a furrier from Budapest who had fled Hungary after the July Putsch of 1934.
 The family relocated to Bridgeport, Connecticut, soon after Paul Gottfried's birth.
 Andrew Gottfried had a fur business in Bridgeport and was involved in its Hungarian Jewish community.

 Gottfried attended Yeshiva University in New York as an undergraduate.
 He returned to Connecticut to attend Yale for graduate school, where he studied under Herbert Marcuse (with whom he disagreed).
+He defended his thesis on Catholic Romanticism in Munich, 1826–1834 in 1968.